sushilshinde/cp-dynamo/README.md

-# Script for creating a duplicate Dynanmo table from the source table
+# Script for creating a duplicate Dynamo table from the source Dynamo table